 Network security is another division within cyber security, focusing on data leaving or entering a device through a network of computers and servers.
 Experts in network security monitor countless interactions between networked computers and other machines to ensure their connections are protected.

 Some hackers are more interested in gaining access to closed networks so they can manipulate data and websites or shut down essential functions.
 This necessitates a complete focus on rendering all points of vulnerability inaccessible to the prying eyes of hackers and cyber terrorists in every interaction between a PC or mobile device and a network or server.

 This is the wider aim of cyber security, and why experts in the field will be in such high demand over the next decade.

-« The Difference Between a Master’s in Information Assurance vs Cybersecurity What Does Information Security Mean and Why Does It Matter? »
+« The Difference Between a Master’s of Information Assurance vs Cybersecurity What Does Information Security Mean and Why Does It Matter? »

 The George Washington University respects your privacy.
 By submitting this form, you consent to receive emails and calls, which may use automated technology, from a representative of GW.
 We need your consent to contact you, but you can enroll without consenting to our contacting you.